 The Jaybird Woodpecker War was a political feud that occurred in Fort Bend County, Texas.
 The war was fought between the existing Republican Reconstruction government and the vying Democratic party for political control of the county.

 It began with the political election in 1888, pitting the “Jaybirds,” a Democratic group that represented wealth and about 90% of the white population, against the Republican government, referred to as the “Woodpeckers,” who had gained control during the Reconstruction era following the Civil War.
-The “Woodpeckers” also claimed to be “Democrats,” but they represented the Republican Reconstruction and had been elected primarily as a result of the black vote for the Republican ticket.
+The “Woodpeckers” also claimed to be “Democrats,” but they represented the Republican Reconstruction and had been elected primarily due to the black vote for the Republican ticket.

-According to legend, the conflict allegedly got its name from a local “half-crazy” black man who was said to have been constantly singing about jaybirds and woodpeckers.
+According to legend, the conflict allegedly got its name from a local “half-crazy” black man who was constantly singing about jaybirds and woodpeckers.
 For whatever reason, the Democrats identified themselves as the Jaybirds.

 As the election neared, debates began to rage between the two factions, pitting former friends, neighbors, and relatives against each other.
-These heated arguments came to head when J.M.
+These heated arguments came to a head when J.M.
 Shamblin, the Jaybird leader, was killed on August 2, 1888.
-The next month, another Jaybird leader named Henry Frost was seriously wounded.
-The Jaybirds soon held a mass meeting in Richmond, Texas on September 6, 1888, and resolved to warn certain black people in the county to leave immediately, which they did.
+The following month, another Jaybird leader named Henry Frost was seriously wounded.
+The Jaybirds soon held a mass meeting in Richmond, Texas, on September 6, 1888, and resolved to warn certain black people in the county to leave immediately, which they did.
 Soon Texas Rangers would be stationed in Richmond as members of both parties began arming themselves.

-When election day came around that November, the heaviest vote in county history was polled, with the Woodpeckers retaining control, and although the election went peacefully, the breach between the two factions widened.
+The heaviest vote in county history was polled when election day came around that November, with the Woodpeckers retaining control.
+Although the election went peacefully, the breach between the two factions widened.
 The threats and assaults continued, and two more killings occurred as the county became an armed camp.